fuxingZhang/logger/README.md

 Node.js 12+ required (Because of use Class private fields)

 ## options

+When isTTY is true, logger writes to STDOUT.
+Otherwise it will not write to STDOUT Writing to the terminal has nothing to do with whether or not to write to the file.

 ### constructor
-* `logToFile` optional, Whether to write to a file
-  - default: false
-* `dir` optional, log folder location
+* `dir`  optional, if the folder path is given, it will log to file
-  - default: './log'
-* `byDay` optional, Whether rotate logs by day
+* `rotate` optional, Whether rotate logs by day
   - default: false

 ### info